usdoj/foia.gov/www.foia.gov/developer/index.md

 ### Agency components

 Agencies of the federal government submit information about their FOIA process in a machine-readable format to the Portal.
-This information is availble through the Agency component API.
+This information is available through the Agency component API.
 This API follows the [JSON API](http://jsonapi.org/) standard and leverages the [Drupal JSON API module](https://www.drupal.org/docs/8/modules/json-api).
 The